anashalb/Font-to-Swift/README.md

 # To Do
 - [ ] Embed files directly into an Xcode project
+- [ ] Option to recursively search through directories for font files

 # License and Copyright
 Copyright 2016 Anas Halbawi.
 All rights reserved.